bohr-app/changelogger/README.md

 `@BOHR/changelogger` handles some `git` operations via the command line.
 To perform such `git` operations, you also need to have installed the `git` CLI.
 To install it, please refer to [Getting Started - Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Alternatively, you may skip all git-related operations with `--sg`.

+## Git and GitFlow support

+`@BOHR/changelogger` makes it easy to commit all newly created or modified files, and follow the GitFlow branching model in the process.

+Before running nearly any action, `@BOHR/changelogger` checks if there are files to commit in the current `branch`.
+If so, it asks you for a commit message, and then it `commit`s and `push`es them to the remote repository.

+Additionally, `@BOHR/changelogger` provides few quick commands to easily create and close feature branches, and stash changelog entries in a temp store to easily add them in future releases.

 ## Usage